 Funny Games is a 1997 Austrian home invasion horror-thriller written and directed by Michael Haneke.
 The Wega-Film production stars Susanne Lothar, Ulrich Mühe, Arno Frisch, Frank Giering and Stefan Clapczynski.

-The film will be released on Blu-ray and DVD on May 14 via The Criterion Collection.
-It has been newly restored in 2K with a 5.1 surround DTS-HD Master Audio soundtrack and newly-translated English subtitles.
+The film has been released on Blu-ray and DVD by The Criterion Collection.
+It was newly restored in 2K with a 5.1 surround DTS-HD Master Audio soundtrack and newly-translated English subtitles.

 An idyllic lakeside vacation home is terrorised by Paul (Arno Frisch) and Peter (Frank Giering), a pair of deeply disturbed young men.
 When the fearful Anna (Susanne Lothar) is home alone, the two men drop by for a visit that quickly turns violent and terrifying.

 Husband Georg (Ulrich Mühe) comes to her rescue, but Paul and Peter take the family hostage and subject them to nightmarish abuse and humiliation.
 From time to time, Paul breaks the fourth wall and talks to the film’s audience…

 “What is most satisfactory about Funny Games is also the most ironic: it is a movie with one of the most extreme messages I have ever seen, and yet one where the visualization of the cruelty is remarkably restrained.
 That’s because it has deeper agendas to consider, and not ones normally viewed with deadpan scrutiny” Cinemphile

 ” …it masterfully walks the tightrope of social commentary and scream-inducing terror.
 Of course, the best films in any genre offer something prescient about our society, but Funny Games makes you feel the commentary before you think it.”
 Film School Rejects